Electric Blue (song): Background

 John Oates created the falsetto backing vocals as one of the first parts of the song, which took Iva Davies by surprise, because he was used to adding backing vocals as a finishing touch.
 Davies said the title was inspired by the 1970 T. Rex song "Jewel", which contains the verse, "Her eyes electric blue".
 Davies said, "I was taken by the description of a girl's eyes as 'electric blue'."

 Music video

-The music video for "Electric Blue" was shot on the roof of the New South Wales Teachers Federation building at 23-33 Mary Street, Surry Hills, Sydney, Australia.
-The actress featured in the video is Paris Jefferson, who also appeared in the music video for Icehouses previous single, "Crazy".
+The music video for "Electric Blue" was shot on the roof of the New South Wales Teachers Federation building at 23–33 Mary Street, Surry Hills, Sydney, Australia.
+The actress featured in the video is Paris Jefferson, who also appeared in the music video for Icehouse's previous single, "Crazy".

 Remixes and covers

 A remix version by Skipraiders was released on the Icehouse album Meltdown in 2002.
 Electropop group Ming and Ping recorded a cover as a track on their 2014 album "The Light of Day/The Darkness of Night".
 American indie rock band the Killers performed the song in a livestream in August 2020, which Davies later called "the most impressive" cover he'd seen.